quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 ##### Searching for the Latest Block in Other DLT Networks

 Given the example `examples/block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Ropsten and XRP Ledger testnets?
+Hint: Look at the overledgerRequestMetaData object.

 ##### Searching for a Specific Block